 RIM

-The RIM test (see Figure 1 below), by its name, would seem to make the most sense.
-In other words, are my rates going to go up or down with the implementation of this program?
-But look at what is included – primary fuel cost versus all-in program costs and utility lost revenue.
+The RIM test by its name would seem to make the most sense.
+I.e, are my rates going to go up or down with the implementation of this program.
+But look at what is included, primary fuel cost versus all-in program costs and utility lost revenue.
 However, missing from the table is avoided transmission, distribution and power generating asset costs.
 This is a bit like determining whether Weight Watchers benefits society, while disallowing the benefits of the dieters and only including the costs of Weight Watchers.
 The employees are producing nothing.
 Participants have zero return on investment.

 TRC

-TRC (see Figure 2), I believe, is the most widely used metric for cost effectiveness; hence the title of the ACEEE paper – “Is it time to ditch the TRC”.
-TRC is similar to RIM, but it includes all resources saved as benefits, but it also includes customer contributions on the cost side – like we need to add something to the cost side, to arbitrarily make things closer.
+TRC I believe is the most widely used metric for cost effectiveness; hence the title of the ACEEE paper – “Is it time to ditch the TRC”.
+TRC is similar to RIM but it includes all resources saved as benefits but it also includes customer contributions on the cost side – like we need to add something to the cost side, to arbitrarily make things closer.
 An example of secondary fuel would be natural gas savings earned in an electric program, from windows, insulation, or temperature controls.

 Societal Test

-This test (see Figure 3 above) includes the benefits of the TRC, plus environmental benefits, which vary like wind speed and direction depending on the politics of the day, and non-energy benefits, which is like putting a value on the enjoyment people get watching an NFL football game.
+This test includes the benefits of the TRC, plus environmental benefits, which vary like wind speed and direction depending on the politics of the day, and non-energy benefits, which is like putting a value on the enjoyment people get watching an NFL football game.
 All I’m saying is these other things are very difficult to price.

 PACT